sbgh/dsStack/README.md

 Note that since a self signed https (SSL) certificate was installed you will see a warning on your browser saying that your connection is not secure.
 You can ignore this warning and proceed.

-The setup will provide you with a new user id.
-Enter this string into settings.
+The setup will provide you with a new "user id".
+Enter this user id string into settings.